hnb2/dot-files/README.md

 #TODO

- * Use `ln` instead of `cp` for the configuration files in the install script, that way when updating this repository, the configuration files in my home will get updated too.
  * Get my .zshrc configuration without overwriting the existing one, like aliases, variables exported, ...
  * Take the installation path as a parameter in install.sh